Negative Correlation Strategies

 During market downturns, these process-driven approaches may maintain or even increase in value, as they rely on tangible outputs or services that remain in demand regardless of market sentiment.

-This independence from market forces can provide a stabilizing effect on an overall investment portfolio, potentially offsetting losses in more traditional market-linked assets.
+This independence from market forces can give you a stabilizing effect on an overall investment portfolio, potentially offsetting losses in more traditional market-linked assets.

 Reinsurance & Catastrophe Bonds